 GENERAL APPLICATION INSTRUCTIONS AND TIPS

 - You do not have to finish your application in one session.
-You may save your work and return later to continuing working on your application as many times as necessary until completion.
+You may save your work and return later to continue working on your application as many times as necessary until completion.
 Please note the deadlines stipulated for your preferred cohort dates.

 - Questions that require a response are marked with an asterisk (*).
 Questions that are not marked with an asterisk are OPTIONAL and do not have to be completed.

-- All answers in the application including written responses to personal statements must be your own, original work.
-Plagiarism will not be tolerated and applicants found to have plagiarized will be disqualified.
+- All answers in the application including written responses to personal statements must be your own original work.
+Plagiarism will not be tolerated, and applicants found to have plagiarized will be disqualified.